EffectOrientedProgramming/book/Chapters/02_Introduction.md

 For example, we could swap in a custom generator to produce controlled results for testing `fc`.

 Through `ControlledRandom`, we control the output of `rand`.
-If we provide a certain set of inputs, we can predict the output.
+If we provide a certain set of inputs (including one for `rand`), we can predict the output.
 Once again, the function is pure.

-It is predictable, so a pure function is testable.
 We achieve this by *managing* the Effect.
-However, managing the Effect means we not only control *what* results are produced by `rand`, we also control *when* those results are produced.
+However, managing an Effect means we not only control *what* results are produced by `rand`, we also control *when* those results are produced.
 The control of *when* is called *deferred execution*.
 Deferred execution is a foundation that allows us to easily attach functionality to an existing program.